Mutton Curry With Video

 Though I had been super busy in Kerala, I managed to photograph a few of my mother’s and MIL’s nadan recipes which I will post over time.
 And today I am posting a nadan mutton curry recipe which is a personal favorite of mine and definitely you would love it too….

-1. Crush the pearl onions, ginger, garlic and green chilies in the small jar of a mixie.
+1. Crush the shallots and green chilies in the small jar of a blender.

-2. Heat 2 tbsp oil in a pressure cooker.
-(You can either splutter the mustards now or after the curry is done as mentioned in step 3) Add in the crushed mixture mentioned in step 1 and saute until they turn light brown.
+2. Heat 3 – 4 tbsp coconut oil in a pressure cooker over medium heat.
+(You can either splutter the mustards now or after the curry is done as mentioned in step 3).
+Add in the crushed shallots mentioned in step 1 and saute until they turn light brown.
+It will take at least 15 – 20 minutes.
+Now add the turmeric powder, chilly powder, coriander powder and pepper powder.
+Cook until their raw smell leaves.
 Add the tomatoes and saute for a few minutes or until the tomato is mashed up and oil starts separating.
-Now add the turmeric powder, chilly powder, coriander powder, pepper powder and garam masala powder.
 Stir for a minute or until their raw smell is gone and oil separates.
+Ad garam masala powder and cook for a minute.
 Add the mutton pieces, few curry leaves and enough salt.
-Stir for 1 – 2 minutes and add enough water (around 1/2 – 3/4 cup).
+Cook for 1 – 2 minutes and add enough hot water (around 3/4 cup).
 Cover with the lid and pressure cook for about 2 – 3 whistles.
-Bring down the heat and cook for 10 – 15 minutes or until the mutton is cooked well.
+Bring down the heat and cook for 1 – 2 whistles.
 Remove from heat.
 Open the pressure cooker when the pressure releases and taste check for salt.
 Adjust the gravy according to your required consistency.
 Add 2 pinches of garam masala and mix well.

 3. Heat 2 tsp coconut oil in a small pan and splutter mustards.
 Throw in a few curry leaves and pour this tadka over the curry.
 Keep aside for 30 minutes before serving.
 Serve hot with chapathi, rice, appam, paratha or even dosa/idli.

 1) You can add around 1/2 cup coconut milk to this curry for an extra taste.
-Add it after opening the pressure cooker and heat at low flame for around 5 mts.
+Add it after opening the pressure cooker and heat at low flame for around 1 minute.
 Switch off.

-2) You can replace the pearl onions with two medium sized onions but it will be much tastier with pearl onions.
+2) You can replace the shallots with 2 cups sliced onion but it will be much tastier with shallots.